From Painful Feeds to Confident Breastfeeding: Audrey's Story

 WHAT DID OUR WORK LOOK LIKE

-• Watched a feed together to see what was causing her pain
+• We watched a feed together to see exactly what was causing her pain

 • Created a tailored plan to rest and heal her nipples while protecting her milk supply

-• Explored flexible feeding options so she could take short breaks from direct feeds when needed, while still staying connected with her baby.
+• Found flexible feeding options so she could take short breaks from direct feeds when needed, while still staying connected with her baby

 She said: